Refine your search

 Read all of the instructions on this page carefully.
 On this page you can find information on the following subjects:

-As a first year bachelor’s or master’s degree student, you must register as being present for the whole academic year, unless you have legal grounds for registering as absent.
-See chapter below: Registration as being absent as a new degree student.
+As a first-year bachelor’s or master’s degree student, you must register as being for the whole academic year, unless you havea statutory reason for registering as absent (see chapter below: How to register as absent as a new degree student).

-If your acceptance at the University of Eastern Finland was conditional (e.g., tuition fee, degree certificate), you must meet the condition for your acceptance before your registration can be completed.
-If you have questions regarding this, please contact your programme coordinator.
+If your acceptance at the University of Eastern Finland was conditional (e.g., tuition fee or degree certificate), you must meet the condition before your registration can be completed.
+If you have questions, contact your programme coordinator.

-Registration as being present as a new degree student
+How to register as present as a new degree student

-If you are obligated to pay tuition (only citizens outside the EU/EEA/Switzerland studying in an international degree programme), you must pay the tuition fee before you can register as being present.
-Here you can find further information on tuition fees.
+If you are required to pay the tuition fee (citizens outside the EU/EEA/Switzerland studying in an international degree programme), you must pay the tuition fee before registering as being present (see further information on tuition fees.

 Registration

-You can register as present either online or in person on campus.
+You can register as present (option A, recommended) online in OILI registration service, or (option B) using the Webropol registration form or on person on campus.

-• Pay the Student Union membership fee online through the Oili registration service.
+• Pay the Student Union membership fee online with a credit card through the Oili registration service.

-• Fill out the online registration form (opens in a new tab).
+• Fill out the Webropol registration form (opens in a new tab).
+The form opens on 1 June 2026 and closes after 15 September.

-• If you are unable to fill out the online form, please contact the Student and Learning Services’ customer service (contact information at the bottom of the page), and we will send you the registration form as a word document.
+• If you are unable to fill out the form, contact the Student and Learning Services’ customer service (see contact information below).

 OR